avishkarmaitra04/Blackjack/README.md

 # 🃏 Blackjack CLI Game (Python)

 A command-line Blackjack game written in Python by [@avishkarmaitra04](https://github.com/avishkarmaitra04).
-This version features:
-- Classic Blackjack gameplay against a computer dealer
-- Full betting system (with insurance, double down, split)
-- Balance tracking across rounds
-- Automatic dealer logic
-- Player statistics (wins, losses, pushes)
-- Game continues until balance hits ₹0
+This version features betting, insurance, double down, and split hand logic — all playable in the terminal!
 ## 🚀 Features

 - 💰 Betting system with balance tracking